Nihlus/Crystite/Remora.Neos.Headless/README.md

 The resulting packages will be placed in the directory above the root of the repository.

+## Edge Cases
+This is a collection of miscellaneous edge cases that have cropped up and that prospective runners of the software might want to know about.

+### systemd-sysusers and SSSD
+If you use the Debian package, a sysusers.d file is installed that specifies the presence of a neosvr user.
+This can sometimes conflict with or override users defined externally, such as via LDAP.

+In order to avoid problems with this, ensure that `systemd-sysusers` runs *after* `sssd` so that any external users can be resolved when sysusers.d is read.

 ## Technical Details
 If you're interested in the nitty-gritty of how (and why!) the server works, or if you just want some informal technical reading, please check out [this][6]